• Skip to main content

 Differentials

 The term dΦ / dt in Eq.
-23 indicates what we learned as the rate of change of flux.
+23 indicates what I have explained as the rate of change of flux.
 The phrase is called the differential of Φ with respect to t, and a entire branch of arithmetic is dedicated to working with this kind of expressions.
 The phrase has got the form of a single number (dΦ) divided by one more quantity (dt).

 Differentials are utilized to associate numerous sets of proportions: dy/dx, for instance, corelates variables x and y.
 When a graph is plotted using values of x across the horizontal axis and values of y across the vertical axis, dy/dx signifies how steep the slope is, or gradient, of the graph.